qoh/BlocklandLua/README.md

 # BlocklandLua

 Exposes LuaJIT to TorqueScript.

-From the TorqueScript side, you can use `luaEval` to execute arbitrary Lua code (given as a string), or `luaExec` to execute a file as Lua code.
+From the TorqueScript side, you can use `luaEval` to execute arbitrary Lua code (given as a string), `luaExec` to execute a file as Lua code, and `luaCall` to call global Lua functions by name.

-From the Lua side, there is a new global table named `ts` containing:
+From the Lua side, there are the following new globals:

-* `function eval(string code)` - Run code as TorqueScript (also available through `eval` global)
+* `function ts_eval(string code)` - Run code as TorqueScript
-* `function echo(string text)` - Add a line to the Blockland console (also available through `echo` global)
+* `function ts_call(string namespace, string function, ...)` - Call a TorqueScript function by name (for non-namespaced functions, use an empty string for `namespace`).
+Arguments will be converted to strings.
+* `table ts` - Provides shortcuts to `ts_call`. `call('', 'getRandom')` can be replaced with `ts.getRandom()`.

 FFI is available.